yejii/help-center/en/andcards-suite.md

 #### Exporting Bookings to Calendar

-You can view all bookings made on andCards in your personal calendar.
+You can view all bookings made on andcards in your personal calendar.
 Copy the link provided on `Export to Calendar` page and follow instructions in your personal calendar to subscribe.

 **Important!** Keep the link private.
 Anyone with the link can view your bookings.

-Google Calendar may take up to 12 hours to display changes to your andCards bookings due to Google's caching mechanisms.
+Google Calendar may take up to 12 hours to display changes to your andcards bookings due to Google's caching mechanisms.

 If something doesn't work, or you accidentally made the link public, press `Generate a new link` to receive a new link.